David-The-Programmer/create-go-backend/README.md

 ## Changing the Go version after creation

 If the Go version has to be changed after the project folder has been created, take note to change:
 1. The `.env` file.
 This file contains the `GO_VERSION` environment variable, which is used by `docker compose` to know which Go version to use when building the docker image.
-Only changing the value of the `GO_VERSION` variable is required, there is no need to export the variable manually.
-Docker automatically interpolates the variable value from the `.env` file.
+Only changing the value of the `GO_VERSION` variable is required, there is no need to export the variable manually, `docker compose` automatically interpolates the variable value from the `.env` file.
 2. The `go.mod` file.
-Run `go mod edit -go=$GO_VERSION` after changing the `GO_VERSION` variable value in the `.env` file.
+Run `go mod edit -go=<new go version>`.
 This will correct the Go version in the `go.mod` file.

 Subsequently, run `docker compose build` to force rebuilding of the docker image before running `docker compose up --watch`.

 This is because `docker compose up --watch` uses the cached image by default, hence the change in Go version would not be reflected.

 ## TODOS